minnervva/frontier_regtests/README.md

 ## Using CP2K on frontier

-I compiled two versions of CP2K `jpuppf6ks` for `cp2k`. `dlaf-f` is not included in the build for the time being as the build crashes and performances are still not good.
+I compiled one version of CP2K `jpuppf6ks` for `cp2k`. `dlaf-f` is not included in the build for the time being as the build crashes and performances are still not good.
 The reasons for the crash are known and will be fixed in the near future.

 ```[bash]
 source  /lustre/orion/chm202/proj-shared/chm202-project.sh
 spack load /jpuppf6k
 ```
+CP2K should be available using the command line `cp2k.psmp`.

 ## typical batch script